Microtome/websocket-serial-server/README.md

     * [ ] Specify cert locations
 * [ ] Add method to reinitialize serial port subsystem if things totally go south
+* [x] Remove sub_id from SerialRequest and send it as tuple with sub_id to handler method

 ## Limitations